-An economist at Berkeley looks at the major shifts taking place in the U.S. economy and reveals the surprising winners and losers—specifically, which kinds of jobs will drive economic growth and where they’ll be located—while exploring how communities can transform themselves into dynamic innovation hubs.
+In The New Geography of Jobs, award-winning Berkeley economist Enrico Moretti looks at the major shifts taking place in the US economy and reveals the surprising winners and losers??—??specifically, which kinds of jobs will drive economic growth and where they’ll be located??—??while exploring how communities can transform themselves into dynamic innovation hubs.

 Menlo Park is a lively community in the heart of Silicon Valley, just minutes from Stanford University’s manicured campus and many of the Valley’s most dynamic high-tech companies.
 Surrounded by some of the wealthiest zip codes in California, its streets are lined with an eclectic mix of midcentury ranch houses side by side with newly built mini-mansions and low-rise apartment buildings.
 In 1969, David Breedlove was a young engineer with a beautiful wife and a house in Menlo Park.
 They were expecting their first child.
 Breedlove liked his job and had even turned down an offer from Hewlett-Packard, the iconic high-tech giant in the Valley.
 Nevertheless, he was considering leaving Menlo Park to move to a medium-sized town called Visalia.
 About a three-hour drive from Menlo Park, Visalia sits on a flat, dry plain in the heart of the agricultural San Joaquin Valley.
 Its residential neighborhoods have the typical feel of many Southern California communities, with wide streets lined with one-story houses, lawns with shrubs and palm trees, and the occasional backyard pool.
 It’s hot in the summer, with a typical maximum temperature in July of ninety-four degrees, and cold in the winter.